This topic describes how to:

 If you are using an authentication app such as Google Authenticator, check the app's time correction settings and re-sync the app if necessary.

-If you are still signed into Optimizely (on another device, for example), turn off individual 2-step verification within your Account Settings.
+If you are still signed into Optimizely Experimentation (on another device, for example), turn off individual 2-step verification within your Account Settings.

 Ask an administrator on your account to open a support ticket on your behalf.
 Provide the user's email address whose 2-step verification is not working.
 If you are an administrator on the account and can't log in, have another administrator file a support ticket on your behalf.